gaberunte/dougfir_colonization/README.md

-# dougfir_colonization
+# Douglas-fir colonization study
-Tracking mycorrhization over time
+Tracking mycorrhization over time to better understand the dynamics at play in a greenhouse setting.